NishantNarayan/RestaurantDatasetAnalysis/README.md

 Analyzing Maven Analytics Restaurant Dataset

+Tools and Technologies used
+Statistical Analysis - IBM SPSS
+CLeansing, combining and exploring - MS SQL Server and MS Excel (Power Query) Visualization and EDA - Power BI

 ## 1. What can you learn from the highest rated restaurants?
 Do consumer preferences have an effect on ratings?

 Definitely yes.
 The line chart below highlights the difference in the average rating by customers who prefer the restaurant's cuisine and those who don't.